Leader Pogba is Man Utd's most dominant and influential player – Fletcher | Goal.com

 Leader Pogba is Man Utd's most dominant and influential player – Fletcher

-Former Manchester United midfielder Darren Fletcher has branded Paul Pogba as the current side’s “most dominant and influential player”.
+Former Manchester United midfielder Darren Fletcher has called Paul Pogba the current side’s “most dominant and influential player”.

 The France international has regularly been subject to criticism at Old Trafford since moving back to the club from Juventus in 2016, but he has been hailed as a player who “always delivers” by the ex-Scotland man.